 Address: Makartplatz 8, 5020 Salzburg, Austria

-Mozart spent his childhood in his birthplace, Hagenauer Haus, up until 1773.
-He then moved to a different Salzburg residence where he stayed until 1781.
-In 1781, Mozart left Salzburg to spend the rest of his life in Vienna.
+Mozart spent his childhood in his birthplace, Hagenauer Haus, until 1773.
+He then moved to a different Salzburg residence, where he stayed until 1781.
+1781 Mozart left Salzburg to spend the rest of his life in Vienna.

 This residence is much larger than the previous three-bedroom apartment where Mozart was born.
 The museum spans eight rooms, and each section of the museum has its own theme.